On the characteristic form of $\mathfrak{g}$-valued zero-curvature representations: Introduction

 Zero-curvature representations (ZCRs), first introduced in \cite{Zak}, provide a fundamental tool in the study of integrable partial differential equations (PDEs), encoding the integrability condition as the flatness of a connection.
 The existence of a ZCR for a given PDE is not only a key signature of its integrability but also a powerful source of structural insight: ZCRs containing a non-removable spectral parameter can often be used to construct B\"{a}cklund transformations, generate recursion operators, or yield infinite hierarchies of conservation laws.
 ZCRs have been extensively studied in the literature, and their structural and classification properties continue to be an active area of research in the theory of integrable systems (see, e.g., \cite{Bal15, Bal16, Igonin2019,IgoninManno2020,Ma02, Ma02-2,Sak04,Sa11}).

-Motivated by analogies with the $\mathcal{C}$-spectral sequence and geometric conservation laws, the so-called characteristic element of a $\mathfrak{g}$-valued ZCR for a given equation manifold $\mathcal{E}$ was introduced in~\cite{Ma92} for an arbitrary Lie algebra $\mathfrak{g}$.
+A key object associated with a ZCR is its characteristic element.
+Motivated by analogies with the $\mathcal{C}$-spectral sequence and geometric conservation laws, this notion was introduced in~\cite{Ma92} for $\mathfrak{g}$-valued ZCRs associated with a general partial differential equation, where $\mathfrak{g}$ is an arbitrary but fixed Lie algebra.
 In the abelian case $\mathfrak{g} = \mathbb{R}$, and in the case of two independent variables, this element coincides with the generating function of a conservation law.
 Independently, and without resorting to cohomological tools, this concept was also introduced by Sakovich for evolutionary equations~\cite{Sa95}.

 In~\cite{Ma92} and further developed in~\cite{Ma97}, attention was primarily paid to a necessary condition that any characteristic element must satisfy.
-In the case of two independent variables, when \( \mathfrak{g} = \mathbb{R} \), this condition reduces to the well-known requirement that the generating function is a cosymmetry.
+In the case of two independent variables, when \( \mathfrak{g} = \mathbb{R} \), this condition reduces to the well-known requirement that the generating function of a conservation law is a cosymmetry.
 Unlike the cosymmetry condition, however, in the general nonabelian case, the necessary condition for the characteristic element also involves the functions defining the ZCR itself.
 Hence, it cannot be solved independently.
 On the other hand, the fact that this condition imposes additional constraints on the ZCR, combined with the transformation behavior of the characteristic element under gauge transformations (namely, conjugation by elements of the associated Lie group), makes the characteristic element a valuable tool in the search for and classification of gauge equivalence classes of $\mathfrak{g}$-valued ZCRs for a given equation manifold $\mathcal{E}$ (see \cite{Ma92,Ma97,Se05,Se08}).
 For this reason, characteristic elements have typically been studied in the form of $N$-tuples of $\mathfrak{g}$-valued functions expressed in fixed internal coordinates on~$\mathcal{E}$.